Yoo Seung-ho

-Early life and education
+Early life

-Born and raised in Incheon, Yoo is the younger of two siblings, he later claimed that his family had been poor.
+Yoo was born on August 17, 1993, and was raised in Jakjeon-dong, Gyeyang District, Incheon, South Korea, He is the younger of two siblings, he later claimed that his family had been poor.
 Yoo graduated from Baekshin High School in February 2012.
 He decided not to pursue a college degree in order to concentrate on his acting career.

 Career

 1999–2009: Beginnings as a child actor

 Yoo made his entertainment debut in a cellphone commercial in 1999 after Yoo's mother sent in a photo of her son to an ad agency.
 In 2000 Yoo began his career as a child actor, first appearing in the television drama Daddy Fish.
 He rose to stardom in his first film The Way Home, playing a bratty city boy who learns to appreciate country life when he's forced to spend the summer with his deaf-mute grandmother.
 The low-budget film was a surprise box office hit in 2002, drawing more than 4 million admissions.
 He was then affectionately labeled as "Nation's Little Brother".
 Thereafter, Yoo also starred in animal movie Hearty Paws (2006) about a boy and his beloved dog, and Unforgettable (2008) about school children from a remote island who go on a field trip to a candy factory in Seoul during the 1970s.

 He continued acting in television, appearing in Magic Warriors Mir & Gaon (2005), an adventure series for children.
 Yoo further built his filmography, playing younger counterparts of male protagonists in television dramas, including general Yi Sun-sin in Immortal Admiral Yi Sun-sin (2004), King Seongjong in The King and I (2007), and Gwanggaeto the Great in The Legend (2007).
 In 2009, Yoo starred in the action film City of Fathers and thriller film 4th Period Mystery.
 He also played Kim Chunchu in the period epic Queen Seondeok.